-- 3. The most recent IUCN assessment of the "Extinction Risk and Conservation Status of the World's Sharks and Rays", Dulvy et al. (2014)1 concluded that one quarter of the 1,041 examined species of sharks rays and chimera are threatened due to overfishing and that the overall Chondrichthyan extinction risk was substantially higher than for most other vertebrates.
-Rays were particularly affected, making up five out of seven most threatened Families of cartilaginous fish. - 4.
-Sharks are taken in targeted fisheries and as bycatch, primarily for their meat and fins, but also for their cartilage, liver and skin.
-A recent study by Worm et al. (2013)2 suggests that between 63 million and 273 million sharks are killed per year, globally.
-An estimated 26 million to 73 million sharks were killed in 2010 alone, to supply the global fin market (Clarke et al. 2006)3. - 5.
-The value of shark fins has increased in recent times due to the rising demand in Asian countries.
+- The most recent IUCN assessment of the "Extinction Risk and Conservation Status of 3. the World's Sharks and Rays", Dulvy et al. (2014) concluded that one guarter of the 1,041 examined species of sharks rays and chimera are threatened due to overfishing and that the overall Chondrichthyan extinction risk was substantially higher than for most other vertebrates.
+Rays were particularly affected, making up five out of seven most threatened Families of cartilaginous fish. - Sharks are taken in targeted fisheries and as bycatch, primarily for their meat and fins, but also for their cartilage, liver and skin.
+A recent study by Worm et al. (2013) suggests that between 63 million and 273 million sharks are killed per year, globally.
+An estimated 26 million to 73 million sharks are killed annually just to supply the global fin market (Clarke et al. 2006). - The value of shark fins has increased in recent times due to the rising demand in Asian countries.
 The fins generally fetch much higher prices than the meat.
 This discrepancy creates an economic incentive to keep only the fins and discard the body at sea.
 This wasteful practice of shark finning, has been prohibited by many countries and Regional Fisheries Organizations.
-This has been achieved by applying a 5% "fin to carcass ratio" rule, requiring that fins should total no more than 5% of the weight of the sharks on board a vessel.
+This has been achieved by applying a 5 per cent "fin to carcass ratio" rule. requiring that fins should total no more than 5 per cent of the weight of the sharks on board a vessel.
 However, this approach was widely criticized for not being able to close loopholes to the finning ban, since ratios of fin to carcass size differ significantly between species or between whole or dressed sharks.
 In many cases fishers are allowed to land fins separately from the sharks' bodies, making it difficult for enforcement officials to identify the species based on fins alone. - 6.
 If instead sharks were required to be landed with their fins naturally attached, this would be the most reliable method for ensuring that finning does not occur, while also facilitating species-specific data collection.
-The removal of shark fins on board vessels at sea
+The removal of shark fins on board vessels at sea has already been prohibited by an increasing number of countries, including the USA, many Central and South American nations, and the 28 Member States of the EU.

-1 Dulvy et al. (2014).
+Dulvy et al. (2014).
 "Extinction Risk and Conservation of the World's Sharks and Rays." eLife.

-2 Worm B, Davis B, Kettermer L, Ward-Paige CA, Chapman D, Heithaus MR, Kessel ST, Gruber SH.
+Worm B, Davis B, Kettermer L, Ward-Paige CA, Chapman D, Heithaus MR, Kessel ST, Gruber SH.
 2013.
 Global catches, exploitation rates, and rebuilding options for sharks Marine Policy 40, 194-204.

-3 Clarke, S. C., McAllister, M. K., Milner-Gulland, E. J., Kirkwood, G. P., Michielsens, C. G. J., Agnew, D. J., Pikitch, E. K., Nakano, H. and Shivji, M. S. (2006), Global estimates of shark catches using trade records from commercial markets.
-Ecology Letters, 9: 1115-1126. doi: 10.1111/j.1461-0248.2006.00968.x has already been prohibited by an increasing number of countries, including the USA, many Central and South American nations, and the 28 Member States of the EU.
+Clarke, S. C., McAllister, M. K., Milner-Gulland, E. J., Kirkwood, G. P., Michielsens, C. G. J., Agnew, D. J., Pikitch, E. K., Nakano, H. and Shivji, M. S. (2006), Global estimates of shark catches using trade records from commercial markets.
+Ecology Letters, 9: 1115-1126. doi: 10.1111/j.1461-0248.2006.00968.x